effepivi/ICP3038/Labs/Lab-09-Video-from-a-file-or-a-webcam/README.md

 }
 ```-->

-To add a frame to the output video stream,
+- Add a output frame to the output video stream,

 ![Listing.](doc/carbon(12).png)
 <!--